cthet/design_patterns/behavioral_patterns/strategy/README.md

 3. **Context**: This class maintains a reference to a Strategy object.
 It may define an interface that lets Strategy access its data.
 The Context does not know the concrete class of a Strategy.
 It should work with all Strategies via the Strategy interface.

-4. **Client**: The client chooses a Concrete Strategy and passes it to the Context.
+4. **command.iterator.mediator.memento.observer.state.state.strategy.template_method.visitor.src.adapter.src.media_adapter.Client**: The client chooses a Concrete Strategy and passes it to the Context.
 The Context calls the algorithm defined by the chosen Strategy.

 The main advantage of the Strategy pattern is that it promotes a set of algorithms to be defined and encapsulated within their own class.
 This not only makes a set of algorithms easier to manage and use but also promotes more flexible and reusable code, as the Context can switch strategies based on the situation at runtime.